ammanuel1/net_scanner/README.md

 To Run application:

 1.)
-Download both files, Run using ./run.sh
+Download folder, cd into directory containing net_scan Run using ./run.sh
       - if unable to run using above command...
           - enter the command $ chmod +x run.sh into terminal while in the same directory
           - then the command ./run.sh should prompt the program to begin